Incentivizing Truthful Language Models via Peer Elicitation Games: Experiments

 \subsection{Experiment Setup}

-\textbf{Models.} The experiment employs the following models as discriminators: DeepSeek-R1-Distill-Qwen-7B (deepseek-Qwen-7b), deepseek-ai/deepseek-llm-7b-chat (deepseek-Llama-7b), and Qwen/Qwen2.5-7B-Instruct (OQwen-7b).
-We use the model Qwen/Qwen2.5-7B-Instruct as the generator.
+\textbf{Models.} The main experiment employs the following models: DeepSeek-R1-Distill-Qwen-7B (deepseek-Qwen-7b), deepseek-ai/deepseek-llm-7b-chat (deepseek-Llama-7b), and Qwen/Qwen2.5-7B-Instruct (OQwen-7b) as discriminators, with Qwen/Qwen2.5-7B-Instruct also serving as the generator.
+We consider Gemma-7B \citep{team2024gemma}, Mistral-7B \citep{Jiang2023Mistral7}, Ai-Yi-9B \cite{young2024yi} and OpenChat-7B \cite{wang2023openchat} as candidate discriminators.
 Unless otherwise specified, we set the learning rate $\eta = 0.1$ for all experiments.
 The PEG mechanism between discriminators is run for 10 iterations for 8 tasks.
+Discussions on different choices of learning rates and number of iterations are provided in Appendix~\ref{sec: iterations} and \ref{sec: learning rate}.

 \textbf{Prompts.} We evaluate our models with zero-shoting following the format described in \cite{hendrycks2020measuring}.
 By default, conditioning the $P_{LM}$ on $(x, \text{correct})$ corresponds to the standard zero-shot prompt.
 Conditioning on $(x, \text{incorrect})$ uses the same structure, except that the phrase “Answer:” is replaced with “Incorrect Answer:” in the prompt \ref{prompt}.